Rlee719/SeedClass17_CV_Assignment/README.md

 - [ ] Determine the best k & distance metric
 - [ ] Due in the next work: source code, slides and oral presentation

+## Project 2: Building an softmax classifier on Cifar10 dataset

 把 cifar-10-batches-py 放置在 project1 目录。